bozsahin/ccglab/README.md

 The installer fetches the relevant sources (lalrparser, sbcl, rlwrap) and does the manual install automatically, and saves it in the files <code>.bash_profile, .bashrc</code> at your home.

 Also have a look at the companion repo called <a href="https://github.com/bozsahin/ccglab-database">ccglab-database</a>, which contains grammars and models developed in CCGlab

+<B>Common Lisp for CCGlab:</B>

+SBCL and CCL Common Lisps are usable out of the box for CCGlab.
+The <code>install</code> script sets up SBCL for CCGlab if you haven't got one already.
+If you have an ANSI Common Lisp, it can work with it too.

+GCL and CLisp are ANSI but the first one does not come with CLOS, and CLisp has weird locks on standard package files to turn them on.
+This is unfortunate because some CCGlab macros for the Lisp reader needs methods, therefore not usable in GCL/Clisp out of the box.

+I added Allegro CL support for CCGlab (for calling bash scripts etc.), but somewhat reluctantly.
+Its free versions are so cryptic about heap control you will avoid it, and spend most of your time garbage-collecting rather than doing useful work.
+Not worth it, folks.

+Design and development of CCGlab continues to be in SBCL, then checked with CCL.

 enjoy.--Cem Bozsahin